ablomm/ablomm-cpu/docs/cpu/timer.md

 ## Interupt Map

 The simulator will set the timer as the 0th interrupt in the interrupt controller.
-The interrupt controller is documented in the [Interrupt Controller document](interrupt_controller),
+The interrupt controller is documented in the [Interrupt Controller document](interrupt_controller.md).

 ## Examples